Forced Nonlinear Systems

-The following project proposal is intended for third-year students taking the mathematical sciences final-year undergraduate project module (3H level) in the coming academic year (2023/2024).
+The following project proposal is for third-year students taking the mathematical sciences final-year undergraduate project module for the academic year 2024/2025.
+This project will be jointly supervised with Dr Andrew Krause.

-Students will begin by learning how to simulate solutions to stochastic differential equations (in MATLAB, Python or a similar scripting language).
-They will then numerically study some paradigmatic examples of noise-induced dynamics in well-known models.
-Depending on individual interests, students could decide to analyze more complex examples (e.g. spatial or network models), build their own model system for investigation, or delve into more analytic aspects of stochastic dynamics (e.g. Fokker-Planck equations, rigorous results in the small noise limit, etc.).
+In this project, students will initially learn how to numerically solve nonlinear ordinary differential equations and simulate solutions to stochastic differential equations.
+They will then investigate some well-known examples of noise-induced & deterministically forced dynamics in models from ecology, neuroscience, biology and physics.
+Forcing by a deterministic periodic signal is also widely studied in applications and can lead naturally to projects in non-autonomous dynamics.
+Depending on individual interests, students could then decide to analyze more complex examples (e.g. spatial or network models), build their own model system for investigation, or delve into more analytic aspects of stochastic dynamics (e.g. Fokker-Planck equations, results in the small noise limit, etc.).

 Prerequisites